Te Puea Hērangi: Tour of the East Coast and controversy over gifted farm

 During her tour of the East Coast in the late 1930s Te Puea visited Ngāti Porou marae where, to her surprise, she was accepted, despite her links to the King movement which Ngāti Porou had always despised for its isolation and backwardness.
 For her part Te Puea was surprised at the affluence that Ngāti Porou enjoyed as well as their acceptance of European lifestyle.
 The East coast tour was a great success and raised more money for Tūrangawaewae buildings.
 Following this she was invited to Wellington to take part in a wide range of official and social arrangements.
 Te Puea used the contacts she had made, especially with Māori MP and minister Āpirana Ngata to further her development of the Kīngitanga base.
+However, many Māori in the Waikato opposed her governmental involvement.
 She was able to acquire from the government a block of land near the meeting house for growing vegetables, increased pensions and a local post box.
 The Prime Minister Gordon Coates also gave her a 200-acre farm, built her a house and made a gift of £1,000 for farm development; and also subsidised a Māori workers' hostel in Tuakau.
 Coates said this was given in recognition of her work for Waikato orphans and the poor but also to consolidate her political support at a time when the Rātana church was becoming a major and threatening political force.
 Ngata gave Te Puea government loans and another 300-acre block to grow food to support the Kīngitanga.
 This farm needed a developer and an experienced Pākehā farmer paid for by the government was appointed supervisor.
 Ngata fired him and replaced him with Te Puea.
 She was given a car so she could move around the three farms.
 Her husband was given another farm at Tikitere in Rotorua.
 However concerns were raised in Parliament about how Ngata was operating and misusing government funds in 1934.
 This led to an investigation held by a Royal Commission that found there had been a host of irregularities involving the expenditure of £500,000.
 Labour MP Bob Semple said that the commission revealed one of the worst specimens of abuse of political power, maladministration and misappropriation of public funds.
 Ngata resigned.

 In 1935, she was awarded the King George V Silver Jubilee Medal.

 Te Puea was appointed a Commander of the Order of the British Empire, for social welfare services, in the 1937 Coronation Honours.
 Initially she was confused and reluctant to accept the award because of her dealings with the government.
 The CBE was awarded for her self-sacrificing devotion and stupendous personal efforts and extraordinary capacity for leadership and organisation, with a talent for diplomacy in her dealings with other tribes and leaders amongst the Pakeha... she turned idle lands into productive excellent farms.
 A year later another carved meeting house was opened by the Governor General, Lord Galway.